 etext 2.
 Edges removed from the prior distribution for the graph structure

 We removed the parent to child edges within a timepoint that are shown in Table 1.
+We also removed any edges that had a direction backwards in time.